 As the flashing completes, a PASS message with green background will appear at the top of Odin.
 An automatic reboot will occur.

 Once the Samsung logo appears, you can unplug and disconnect from the computer!
+Now the 4.1.2 Galaxy S3 root is finally completed and you can officially be called a rooter!

 Make sure to check out my Galaxy S3 page for future updates.